cloudmesh-community/fa18-523-88/project-report/report.md

 structured documents, semi-structured documents and unstructured documents.

 Gartner, a leading technology analysis firm, has stated the following:

+:o: use of non ascii characters please do not just paste and coppy from word.
+Word produces dirty text for markdown.
+Previously mentioned in piazza FAQ.

 > “…the amount of data stored in companies will increase by 800 percent by
 > 2018, 80 percent of which would include unstructured data that are harder